eonseed/quadrex/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This means you are free to:
+- Use this software for any purpose
+- Change the software to suit your needs
+- Share the software with others
+- Share the changes you make

+Under the following conditions:
+- If you modify and distribute this software, you must also make your source code available under the GPL
+- You must include the original copyright and license notices
+- You must state significant changes made to the software

+For more details, see the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Acknowledgments